bdelano/ftosupgrade/README.md

 * Examples
   * `ftosupgrade --help` This will show a help menu with all the options
   * `ftosupgrade -d iad301-tor01-e02-stg,iad301-tor01-e02-stg -b FTOS-SK-9.14.1.0.bin -t upload` uploads binary to 2 switches
-  * `ftosupgrade -d iad301-tor01-e02-stg,iad301-tor01-e02-stg -b FTOS-SK-9.14.1.0.bin -t upload` uploads binary to all switches in ap-southeast
+  * `ftosupgrade -r ap-southeast -b FTOS-SK-9.14.1.0.bin -t upload` uploads binary to all switches in ap-southeast
-  * `ftosupgrade -r ap-southeast -b FTOS-SK-9.14.1.0.bin -t prepare` This command will prepare this switch for upgrade
+  * `ftosupgrade -d iad301-tor01-e02-stg -b FTOS-SK-9.14.1.0.bin -t prepare` This command will prepare this switch for upgrade
   * `ftosupgrade -d iad301-tor01-e02-stg,iad301-tor01-e02-stg -b FTOS-SK-9.14.1.0.bin -t prepare` prepares 2 switches
   * `ftosupgrade -d iad301-tor01-e02-stg -b FTOS-SK-9.14.1.0.bin -t upgrade` Runs the prepare script and then runs the upgrade script which will reload the devices and do post checks
   * `ftosupgrade -d iad301-tor01-e02-stg -b FTOS-SK-9.14.1.0.bin -t backout` At the moment this just resets the boot order, you will need to reload manually as this assumes there was some issue